kubernetes/dashboard/docs/user/access-control/creating-sample-user.md

 In this guide, we will find out how to create a new user using the Service Account mechanism of Kubernetes, grant this user admin permissions and login to Dashboard using a bearer token tied to this user.

-**IMPORTANT:** Make sure that you know what you are doing before proceeding.
-Granting admin privileges to Dashboard's Service Account might be a security risk.

 For each of the following snippets for `ServiceAccount` and `ClusterRoleBinding`, you should copy them to new manifest files like `dashboard-adminuser.yaml` and use `kubectl apply -f dashboard-adminuser.yaml` to create them.

 ## Creating a Service Account